 Another discovered benefit of this approach to seat belt usage was that the driver’s job was simplified, giving them better job satisfaction and thereby increasing retention rates.
 Palmer played video showing that the noise level went down when everyone was belted it.
 “It’s much quieter, so it’s less distracting for the driver,” he noted.
 Helping drivers enjoy their job more lowers turnover, so it is desirable from a cost-benefit standpoint.

-In answer to attendee questions on how seat belts affected student injuries and their academic achievement, Palmer confirmed that the DPI is interested in studying such effects, but must get district buy-in to research it.
+In answer to attendee questions on how seat belts affected student injuries and their academic achievement, Palmer confirmed that NHTSA is interested in studying such effects, but must get district buy-in to research it.

 “We want to hear your thoughts on benefits, cost, considerations and challenges,” he told the room full of student transportation leaders.
 “We want to make sure we get this right.”

-After his presentation, Ron Kinney, a past-president of NASDPTS and a retired state director at the California Department of Education, shared data from the state’s 14-year history with seat belts in all school buses.
+After Palmer spoke, attendees heard from Kinney, who presented data from the state’s 14-year history with seat belts in all school buses.

 California’s lap-shoulder belt statute went into effect in 2002.
-In 2004, small school buses that are manufactured or sold in the state, were required to have the three-point restraints, and the same requirement followed the next year for large buses.
+In 2004, small school buses manufactured or sold in the state were required to have the three-point restraints, and the same requirement followed the next year for large buses.